 where is the initial distance of the train from BS, and is BS-Railway track distance, both in meters; is the velocity of the train in m/s, is time in seconds.

-The required input parameters are listed in table G.3-1.
-The resulting time varying Doppler shift is shown in Figure G.3-1, G.3-2, G.3-3 and G.3-4.
-The Doppler shift was derived such that it corresponds to a velocity of around 350km/h for band n1 for the 15kHz SCS and for band n77 for the 30kHz SCS.
+The required input parameters are listed in table G.3-1 and G.3-2.
+The resulting time varying Doppler shift is shown in Figure G.3-1, G.3-2, G.3-3 and G.3-4 for 350km/h scenarios, and in Figure G.3-5, G.3-6, G.3-7 and G.3-8 for 500km/h scenarios.
+For 350km/h scenarios, the Doppler shift was derived such that it corresponds to a velocity of around 350km/h for band n1 for the 15kHz SCS and for band n77 for the 30kHz SCS.
+For 500km/h scenarios, the Doppler shift was derived such that it corresponds to a velocity of around 500km/h for band n3 for the 15kHz SCS and for band n77 for the 30kHz SCS.
 However, the same Doppler shift requirement shall be applied regardless of the frequency of operation of the basestation and thus for lower frequencies, the supported speed is higher.

 Table G.3-1: Parameters for high speed train conditions for UE velocity 350 km/h